 Once you know what breed you are looking for, you can begin your search.
 Here are the spots to comb:

 ASPCA (American Society for the Prevention of Cruelty to Animals) Visit ASPCA.com to locate your neighborhood animal shelter.
 Up to 60% of dogs will die at the ASPCA this year because there are not enough homes for them to go to.
 I have known many great pets to come from this establishment.
 Loyal, furry friends that desperately needed a new home.
-The adoption fee hovers around $150 and includes vaccinations and spaying/neutering of your pet.
-(This figure is from the state of Pennsylvania.
-Please check with your local shelter.)
+The adoption fee is from free (above 7 years) to $250 and includes vaccinations and spaying/neutering of your pet.
+(Please check with your local shelter.)
 Unfortunately, the animal's history is not always known.
 While some owners drop off their pets and provide this information, other animals are found and brought in without any idea of their past life.
 Unless you know the history of the animal, it would not be wise to adopt one with a young child at home.

 Petfinder.com This is an on-line database covering roughly 4,000 animal shelters and adoption organizations from the USA and Canada.
 Many pets and locations are featured on this website.
 You can easily narrow your search by location, breed, animal, gender and age.
 The fees to adopt these animals will vary.
-The Labrador Retriever rescue has a cost of $125.00, which helps support the organization.
 Often the wait for these dogs is long but, unlike the ASPCA, you are fully informed about the animal you are adopting.
 These dogs often spend time with a sponsor who has become familiar on a day-to-day basis with the dog.
 The sponsor has seen the dog interacting with other animals, and other people, and can share this information.
 Most rescue organizations do not take in dogs that have been aggressive in the past.
 This is a real plus if you have kids or other animals in your home you need to consider.